open-data/pd_tracker/README.md

 ### Setup:

-Download the source code from [GitHub]() and run the following commands:
+Clone and download the source code from [GitHub]() and run the following commands:

 ```bash
 python -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```
+Note that Python 3 is required for the application to run.

 Copy the `settings.example.py` file to `settings.py` and change the settings to reflect your environment.